kyh/inteligir/README.md

 # Inteligir

-> Making open source more accessible for everyone
+> Making open source accessible for everyone

-Two of the most prominent barriers to developers’ involvement in open source are (a) not knowing where to begin and (b) doubting they have the right skills[*](https://www.digitalocean.com/currents/october-2018/).
+Two of the most prominent barriers to developers’ involvement in open source are (a) not knowing where to begin and (b) doubting they have the right skills[\*](https://www.digitalocean.com/currents/october-2018/).
 Inteligir is here to change that.

 ## Directory Layout